 After Our Time (2007)

-Weblog, wiki and forum about Radio 4’s In Our Time panel discussion programme.
+Creator of a weblog, wiki and forum about Radio 4’s In Our Time panel discussion programme.

 Perplex City (2005)

 Lead designer and producer for the first ever self-funded ARG, with a £100,000 prize and hundreds of thousands of players.
 Also the longest-running ARG.
 Perplex City was the subject of a 2022 NHK documentary, Finding Satoshi, about one of its longer-lasting puzzles; I was interviewed.

 Mind Hacks (2004)